katjes733/weather-mcp-server/README.md

    bun install
    ```

+2. Create a `.env` file in the root based on `/env/sample.env`.
+Provide values as necessary and described.

+   **NOTE:** This is mostly relevant if you wish to run the server in development mode via `bun run start`.

-2. _(Optional)_ Run the following to verify integrity of the project:
+3. _(Optional)_ Run the following to verify integrity of the project:

    ```sh
    bun run verify